John Coleman (Australian footballer): Second premiership

-Essendon had beaten North Melbourne in the 1950 Second Semi-Final 11.14 (80) to 11.11 (77) when, in driving rain, and with 30 seconds remaining and with North Melbourne three points in front, North Melbourne's Jock McCorkell unexpectedly punched a ball that was already rolling out over the boundary line back into play just before it crossed the line, Coleman pounced on the ball, and passed it to Ron McEwin in the goal square.
-McEwin kicked the goal, and Essendon won by three points.
-Essendon had only lost one match during the season.
+Late in the 1950 second semi-final, Essendon was trailing North Melbourne by three points with just 30 seconds remaining.
+In driving rain, North's Jock McCorkell unexpectedly punched a ball that was already rolling out over the boundary line back into play just before it crossed the line.
+Coleman pounced on the ball, and passed it to Ron McEwin in the goal square.
+McEwin kicked the goal, and Essendon won by three points, 11.14 (80) to 11.11 (77).
+Essendon had lost only one match during the season to that point.

-In an unexpectedly one-sided Grand Final (many had thought that North Melbourne could win the rematch), with a rain-lashed third quarter, North Melbourne "went the knuckle", rather than playing football, and specifically targeted the Essendon players Dick Reynolds, Ron McEwin, Bill Snell, Bert Harper, Ted Leehane and, of course, Coleman.
-Essendon won the Grand Final 13.14 (92) to North Melbourne's 7.12 (54) in front of a crowd of 87,601.
+In an unexpectedly one-sided grand final (many had thought that North Melbourne could win the rematch), with a rain-lashed third quarter, North Melbourne "went the knuckle", rather than playing football, and specifically targeted Essendon players Dick Reynolds, Ron McEwin, Bill Snell, Bert Harper, Ted Leehane and, of course, Coleman.
+Essendon eventually won 13.14 (92) to North Melbourne's 7.12 (54) in front of a crowd of 87,601.

 Opposition coaches and full-backs stopped at nothing to curb Coleman's influence.
 In a one-on-one duel, close-checking, spoiling defenders fared best, but few could outrun him, and certainly no one could match him in the air.

-Often pitted against two, or even three, opponents, Coleman's equilibrium could be upset by needling, jostling and physical contact, which often happened behind the play.
+Often pitted against two, or even three opponents, Coleman's equilibrium could be upset by needling, jostling and physical contact, which often happened behind the play.
 Coleman's occasionally fiery temper ensured that he never backed away from a confrontation.